mahgouba/inventoryMaster-2/replit.md

 - Added PDF download functionality to quotation preview component with html2canvas and jsPDF integration
 - Enhanced quotation system with download button for generating PDF files of quotes and invoices
 - All dependencies properly installed and application fully functional
+- Fixed server storage interface to include all required methods for terms and conditions, system settings, and company management
+- Implemented complete MemStorage class with all required methods to ensure compatibility
+- Removed fixed width and height styling from quotation preview div element per user request

 ## Changelog